 The 5 Best Survival Multi Tools

-It wasn’t easy for me to narrow down the best survival multi-tools to just six.
-I chose these six because they are quite different from each other in terms of price, size, and functionality.
+It wasn’t easy for me to narrow down the best survival multi-tools to just five.
+I chose these because they are quite different from each other in terms of price, size, and functionality.

 Best For: Survivalists who want a compact multi-tool that can perform – and aren’t afraid to pay for that quality!